quranicapps/memquran-api/README.md

 1. `https://localhost:3123` Localhost
 2. `https://cdn.jsdelivr.net/gh/quranstatic/static@v0.0.63` jsDelivr CDN (Use this for public access without hosting the API yourself)

+> Remember all the json files are in the [QuranStatic JSON source files Repository on GitHub](https://github.com/quranstatic/static), so you can construct the CDN url easily by using `https://cdn.jsdelivr.net/gh/quranstatic/static@v0.0.63` plus the file path you need constructed from the root of the repository, please see examples below.

 ### Audio

+> Get Surah audio timings for a reciter.
 - **GET `/json/audio/{reciter}/timings/surah/{timings_file}`**
-  Get Surah audio timings for a reciter.
-  Example:

   - `https://localhost:3123/json/audio/abderahmane-eloosi-1/timings/surah/abderahmane-eloosi-1_timings_surah_1.json`
   - `https://cdn.jsdelivr.net/gh/quranstatic/static@v0.0.63/json/audio/abderahmane-eloosi-1/timings/surah/abderahmane-eloosi-1_timings_surah_1.json`